How Do Courts Determine Child and Spousal Support?

 In Texas, every child has a right to be supported financially by their parents.
 After a divorce, the non-custodial parent may be ordered by a court to pay some portion of their income to the custodial parent.
 In general, local judges will rule in favor of what will be best for the child.
 You should seek legal representation as soon as possible in order to understand your options and get help seeking the most favorable support agreement.
-You are already going through a divorce with property division and other changes in your life, legal assistance from our family law attorneys in Arlington can help to reduce your stress.
+You are already going through a divorce with property division and other changes in your life, legal assistance from our family law attorneys in Fort Worth can help to reduce your stress.

-Court Ordered Spousal Support
+How Is Court Ordered Spousal Support Enforced?

 In addition, the spouse seeking support must show one or more of the following: